judy-abdallah/joudiabdallah/README.md

- 👋 Hi there, I'm @joudiabdallah!
+ 👋 Hi there, I'm Judy!

 Welcome to my GitHub profile!
 I'm a PhD student in Statistics, passionate about data, Statistics, and turning ideas into R codes.